John Alvin: Career

-Personal life and death
+Personal life

 Alvin met his wife Andrea at the Art Center College of Design in Los Angeles, where they were both students.
+Andrea went on to become an accomplished painter.
 They had one child, actress Farah Alvin.
+Their daughter's hand was featured on the movie poster for E.T. the Extra-Terrestrial.

+Death

-On February 6, 2008, Alvin died at his home in Rhinebeck, New York from a myocardial infarction.
+On February 6, 2008, Alvin died at his home in Rhinebeck, New York from a heart attack.